Jargon Buster

 Degree classification – The overall non-numerical mark for your degree: a first, a 2:1, a 2:2 or a third.
 These groupings may also be referred to as grade bands in the context of individual modules or pre-final stage averages.

-Dissertation – An undergraduate dissertation at Newcastle is a year-long independent research project that you may choose to do in your final year (this option is not available to students on the Q1+ degrees, who have other options – chat to your personal tutor or the DPD).
-It is not true that you have to do a dissertation to get an honours degree!
-A standard Language and Linguistics dissertation is around 10,000 words along – about the same as an average-length academic article.
+Dissertation (long-form) – A long-form undergraduate dissertation at Newcastle is a year-long independent research project that you may choose to do in your final year (this option is not available to students on the Q1+ degrees, who have other options – chat to your personal tutor or the DPD).
+It is not true that you have to do a long-form dissertation to get an honours degree!
+A standard Language and Linguistics long-form dissertation is around 10,000 words along – about the same as an average-length academic article.
 To see past examples of really excellent dissertations, visit the Excellent Language and Linguistics Dissertation Repository.
-For alternatives to the dissertation, see Extended Study module.
+For alternatives to a long-form dissertation, see Dissertation (short-form).

 Doctorate – see PhD.